TedHusted/awake/awake.md/awake.md

 	Noah turns his head and quotes a passage from the screen.

-	The SI agents distill complex intelligence into actionable insights, covering Threat Assessments, Forecasting, and Strategic Insights.
+	The synthetic agents distill complex intelligence into actionable insights, covering Threat Assessments, Forecasting, and Strategic Insights.

 	Noah pauses and then continues to the next slide.
-“The top-level agencies each prepare a daily data set in order to update to the PDB SI agent, Nexus.
-An SI Trainer for each agency integrates its data so that Nexus can compile the brief.”
+“The top-level agencies each prepare a daily data set in order to update to the PDB synthetic agent, Nexus.
+A SI Trainer for each agency integrates its data so that Nexus can compile the brief.”

 	Liam says, “Which is where we come in.”